Aliases for RARS Gene

 GeneCards Summary for RARS Gene

 RARS (Arginyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with RARS include leukodystrophy, hypomyelinating, 9.
+Diseases associated with RARS include leukodystrophy, hypomyelinating, 9 and embryonal cancer.
 Among its related pathways are Gene Expression and tRNA Aminoacylation.
-GO annotations related to this gene include tRNA binding and arginine-tRNA ligase activity.
+GO annotations related to this gene include nucleotide binding and aminoacyl-tRNA ligase activity.
 An important paralog of this gene is RARS2.

 UniProtKB/Swiss-Prot for RARS Gene